 COURSE MATERIALS

-The MKTG 611 cases and copyrighted reading materials are available through Study.Net.
+Cases and copyrighted reading materials are available through Study.Net.

 Canvas will be used as the source for additional readings, class handouts and other materials including Marketing Math Essentials.
 Reading assignments for different days of class are highlighted.